Prognosis and management of congenital long QT syndrome

 - Schwartz PJ, Priori SG, Spazzolini C, et al. Genotype-phenotype correlation in the long-QT syndrome: gene-specific triggers for life-threatening arrhythmias.
 Circulation 2001; 103:89.

-- Zareba W, Moss AJ, Schwartz PJ, et al. Influence of genotype on the clinical course of the long-QT syndrome.
+- Zareba W, Moss AJ, Schwartz PJ, et al. Influence of the genotype on the clinical course of the long-QT syndrome.
 International Long-QT Syndrome Registry Research Group.
 N Engl J Med 1998; 339:960.

 - Shimizu W, Horie M, Ohno S, et al. Mutation site-specific differences in arrhythmic risk and sensitivity to sympathetic stimulation in the LQT1 form of congenital long QT syndrome: multicenter study in Japan.
 J Am Coll Cardiol 2004; 44:117.